bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

     # Called when the link is established and the TOCs (that are not cached)
     # have been downloaded
     connected = Caller()
+    # Called when the the link is established and all data, including parameters have been downloaded
+    fully_connected = Caller()
     # Called if establishing of the link fails (i.e times out)
     connection_failed = Caller()
     # Called for every packet received